phihungha/SE357-Practice-class/README.md

 Supervisors:
 Vũ Tuấn Hải - https://github.com/vutuanhai237

-Description: This project is an exam for SE357's practice class.
+Description: This project is an exercise for SE357's practice class.

 How to use: